influxdata/docs-v2/content/influxdb/v2.0/reference/config-options.md

 options in a configuration file.

 ### Configuration precedence
-InfluxDB honors configuration settings using the following precedence:
+InfluxDB honors configuration settings using the
+precedence:

 1. `influxd` flags
 2. Environment variables